 By 1330 Nottingham Castle had become a royal palace and was the scene of a bloody coup when supporters of the young Edward III entered the Castle.

 They made deviously clever use of the network of hidden caves underneath the castle.
 Sneaking in undetected, they captured Queen Isabella and her lover, Roger Mortimer.
 Mortimer would later be executed as a traitor, while Queen Isabella’s ghost is said to haunt Mortimer’s Hole, the secret cave route into the Castle.

 It was from Nottingham Castle that King Richard III departed for the Battle of Bosworth in 1485 – an ill-fated mission that would cost him the crown and his life.

 In 1642 King Charles I hoisted his standard flag into the air at Nottingham Castle, rallying an army and triggering the beginning of the bloody English Civil War.

-Charles’ support in Nottingham was short-lived and the town became a Parliamentary stronghold throughout the war, governed by the Hutchinsons, Colonel John and his writer wife, Lucy, whose memoirs are part of our Rebellion gallery.
+Charles’ support in Nottingham was short-lived and the town became a Parliamentary stronghold throughout the war, governed by the Hutchinsons – Colonel John and his wife, Lucy.
+You can read Lucy’s memoirs in our Rebellion gallery.